vernisaz/rust_dev_studio/README.md

        "WS-CGI": true,
        "translated": "./../rust_dev_studio/terminal"}]
 ```
-Make sure that *translated* paths are valid in the underline OS.
+Make sure that *translated* paths are valid in the underline OS and they can be related to the directory the server started from.
 File *.home* residing in the same directory, where **rustcgi** executable stored, is required.
 The file has to specify fully qualified
 paths to the _HOME_ directory.
 (Actually it's any directory where the directory _.rustcgi_ will be landed)